marihlau/ImageClassification-app/references.md

 - /public/css/home.css

-In the file listed, I got help from github copilot to make the correct functions
+In the file listed, I got some help from github copilot to make the correct functions for get, post, delete

 - app.js

-Copilot helped with some of the css files
+Copilot helped with some of the css files as well